IN FOCUS: Should parents divorce or stay together for the kids?

 “It is better for parents to stay together when most of the needs of all parties involved (children and spouses) can be met and equally considered.
 This is also true if both have the capacity to love and support their partners through difficult times and approach issues as a union,” she added.

-While heated disagreements may be common, the way partners resolve the disagreements matter.
+While heated disagreements may be unavoidable in any long-term relationship, the way partners resolve the disagreements matter.
 They should treat each other with mutual respect, patience and kindness, said Dr Lazaroo.

 If partners feel that an event or action constitutes a “marriage deal-breaker”, it is up to them to state their expectations and decide if it is something they can reconcile and forgive or move forward with.